Adobe-Marketing-Cloud/aep-sdks-documentation/getting-started/get-the-sdk.md

 {% tab title="Unity" %}
 ### C\#

-For Unity apps, initialize the SDK using the following code in the start function of the MainScript
+For Unity apps, initialize the SDK using the following code in the start function of the `MainScript`.

 ```csharp
 using com.adobe.marketing.mobile;